vmware/versatile-data-kit/projects/control-service/projects/helm_charts/amld/README.md

 Here are scripts that preapre the backend enviornment to be used in AMLD workshop.
 They are installed in same kubernetes cluster as one used by CICD - See https://github.com/vmware/versatile-data-kit/wiki/Gitlab-CICD#how-to-connect-to-cicd-kubernetes
-The kubernetes namespace is "vdk-amld"
+The kubernetes namespace is "vdk-demo"

 The entry point is the setup-env.sh script.
 It will